sarahz2476/sep11-freedom-project/entries/entry03.md

 firebase.initializeApp(firebaseConfig);
 firebase.auth();

+// the variable firebaseConfig can be created with var and const.
+The guide provide it with var however I made it with const.
 // This is the exact code from my recent project
 ```
 In the beginning, I had a confusing time with setting up and importing Firebase SDKs into my application project because I used SDKs from module bundlers which has a completely different code.
 I also try to set up Firebase CLI reference (this was not what I wanted).
 I kept using``` npm install -g firebase-tools``` and then trying to logging into Firebase using ``` firebase login```.
 I was constantly getting errors and it frustrated me so much.
 Only after a detailed inspection did I realize that I was setting Firebase the wrong way.